Go to content

 Do you swear by your bowl of yoghurt or fromage blanc topped with honey, agave syrup, compote (homemade and smoked) or seeds?
 Well, now you can give these a delicate and original taste.
 Place your pumpkin, sunflower, linseed, sesame or chia seeds in the pan or on the cast-iron plancha griddle to roast.
 Be sure to stir them regularly, and when they start to brown, remove them from the Kokko!

-All that's missing is the tea and coffee, and brunch is ready!
-If you've bitten off more than you can chew, why not reuse the leftovers instead of throwing them away?
-Here are our tips for reducing food waste.
+All that's missing is tea and coffee, and brunch is ready!
+If you've bitten off more than you can chew, instead of throwing it away, why not reuse the leftovers?
+Our tips for reducing food waste.